SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 - Inform the acting leader when emergency task reassignment will need to take place
 - Praise a team member for a work well done
 - Team leader will update team members of any changes due to emergencies or a team member needing help with a task
-- Maintain open communication and active listening to prevent minor conflicts from being blown out of proportion.
+- Maintain open communication and active listening to prevent conflicts

 ## Reason for topic selection

 Predicting video game sales was considered to be an interesting and fun topic to analyze.
 Video games have been around for many years and have evolved significantly over time.
 Game development is also becoming increasingly common in many organizations.
-It also a huge market that provides entertainment for children and adults alike.
+It is also a huge market that provides entertainment for children and adults alike.

 ## Data Description